kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 > - A lens to cover the Keiurot LED strips to meet the constraint of visibility due to the necessity of not staring directly at the LEDs.
 > - This lens cover also meets all size constraints of the Keiurot LED strips.
 > - This lens cover also comes with mounting hardware and end caps for a clean finish and to attach to the sign.
-> - Note: This cover allows the LED strips to directly be viewed by shining onto a translucent surface.
+> - Note: This cover allows the LED strips to directly be viewed by shining onto a translucent surface, and will completely house each LED strip.

 b.
 Microcontroller